sanikasurose/typing-test/README.md

-# 🧠 Typing Test (v1.0.0)
+# 🧠 Typing Test (v1.1.0)

-A lightweight, terminal‑based **speed typing test** built with Python and the `curses` library.
+A lightweight, terminal-based speed typing test built with Python and the curses library.
+This version focuses on clean architecture and separation of concerns, laying the foundation for future AI and cloud-deployed features.

-It displays a target sentence, highlights your keystrokes in real time (green for correct, red for incorrect), and calculates your words‑per‑minute (WPM) as you type.
+The program displays a target sentence, highlights keystrokes in real time (green for correct, red for incorrect), and calculates words-per-minute (WPM) as you type.

 ---